hivemq/hivemq-hello-world-protocol-adapter/readme.md

 ### ProtocolAdapterFactory (HelloWorldProtocolAdapterFactory)

 This class is loaded by HiveMQ Edge via the service loader framework of Java.
-It supplies Edge with Information on the Adapter, Config and how the actual Adapter instance is to be constructed.
+It supplies Edge with Information on the adapter, config and how the actual adapter instance is constructed.
-The `HelloWorldProtocolAdapterFactory` already includes the necessary wiring of classes and there shouldn't be much work needed there besides renaming the class.

 ### AdapterInformation (HelloWorldProtocolAdapterInformation)